FAQ's About St. Luke

 Q. Is tuition affordable?

 A. Yes, tuition is very affordable.
-The congregation supports fifty percent of the cost of the school.
 Our families are from all economic brackets.
-Scholarships and tuition assistance are also available.
+Scholarships and financial aid are also available.

 Q. Is transportation available to and from St. Luke?

-A. Yes, we have special teachers for art, physical education, upper grade science, and music.
-We also offer the students opportunities for theatrical and musical performances, concerts, field trips, track and field meets, and extracurricular clubs.
+A. Yes, we have special teachers for Art, PE, and Music.
+We also offer the students opportunities for theatrical and musical performances, concerts, field trips, track and field meet, and extracurricular clubs.

 Q. What extracurricular activities are offered?

-A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as soccer, volleyball, basketball, chess, and scrap booking, In addition, we currently sponsor an Upwards Sports football and cheerleading league.
+A. Throughout the year we schedule a variety of after school clubs, which have included such guided activities as soccer, volleyball, basketball, chess, and scrap booking.

 Q. What type of facilities do you have at St. Luke?

-A. We have spacious classrooms, state of the art computer lab, science lab, art room, gymnasium, stage, music rooms, library, and playground, large athletic field, fenced, specialty area for young students, lots of room to run and play.
+A. We have spacious classrooms, state of the art computer lab, science lab, art room, gymnasium, stage, music rooms, and library.
+We also have a playground, large athletic field, a fenced specialty area for young students, lots of room to run and play.

 Q. My child requires additional support.
 Do you have special services available?